-- 8.3.1 The Officers of the Alumni Association are: - a. the President of the Alumni Association
+8.3.1 The Officers of the Alumni Association are:

+a.
+The President of the Alumni Association

 The President will normally be a registered full member of the Alumni Association who has provided demonstrable assistance or support to Cranfield University.
-The President will be an Independent Member of Council.